contensis/docs-management-http/key-concepts/components.md

+---
+description: A component determines a reusable schema added to content types which entries are then created from.
+---
 # Components

 A component determines a reusable schema added to content types which entries are then created from.
 Components contain a list of fields just like content types, and allow for a standardized schema for modelling content.[Find out more about components on ZenHub](https://zenhub.zengenti.com/Contensis/10.0/kb/content-types-and-entries/components/components-overview.aspx)